cms-opendata-workshop/workshop2023-lesson-ttbarljetsanalysis/_episodes/04-systematics-stats.md

 Let's load the `cabinetry` configuration file and combine the histograms into a `pyhf` workspace which we will save:
 ~~~
 config = cabinetry.configuration.load("cabinetry_config.yml")

 cabinetry.templates.collect(config)

 ws = cabinetry.workspace.build(config)

 cabinetry.workspace.save(ws, "workspace.json")
 ~~~
 {: .language-python}

+You may see a number of warnings, but you can ignore them.

 `pyhf` can be run on the command line to inspect the workspace:
 ~~~